divvungiellatekno/giellalt.uit.no/infra/httpdserversgtweb.md

 ## Restarting the mt processes on gtweb-01

-Restart is still not documented, but have a look at [the page for installing mt on gtweb](https://giellalt.uit.no/mt/infra/UpdatingApertiumOnGtweb.html)
+Restart is still not documented (but see above), but have a look at [the page for installing mt on gtweb](https://giellalt.uit.no/mt/infra/UpdatingApertiumOnGtweb.html)